Entry fees are non-refundable and non-transferable. No exceptions.

 You must pick up your own race packet and race number at the Health & Fitness Expo.

-Race numbers are required to be worn at all times during the race.
+Race numbers are required to participate.

 No coaches, bikes, in-line skates, skateboards, baby joggers or dogs will be allowed on the course.

 Overall winners will not qualify for their age group category awards.

 2017 Parking & Transportation Information Coming Soon

 Before you enter your assigned corral, drop-off your pre-race/post-race clothing and belongings at the Gear Check.
 While you run, your gear will be held at Gear Check.

 Each participant will receive a large, durable gear bag at the Health & Fitness Expo when you pick up your packet that will serve as your gear bag on race day.
 Gear Check trucks will be arranged alphabetically and by truck number near the Start Line.
 Attach your gear tag to your gear bag before you leave it with the Gear Check crew.
 After the race, reclaim your checked bag at the designated Gear Check area.

 Please note: DO NOT leave valuables, cash or jewelry in your gear bag.
 The event is not responsible for any lost items.
 Gear bags must be claimed before close of the Finish Line Festival on race day.